archipel-network/archipel-core/README.md

 3. Start `openocd`.
 The config file `openocd.cfg` is loaded automatically.

-4. Type `make flash-stm32-openocd` to build the project and to flash `upcn.bin` to the board attached via USB.
+4. Type `make flash-stm32-openocd` to build the project and to flash `ud3tn.bin` to the board attached via USB.
    The unittests can be flashed via `make flash-unittest-stm32-openocd`.
    For convenience, GDB commands are available via `make gdb-stm32` and